Blockchain & Crypto-Assets 2026 Comparisons

 Crucially, all listed issuers are required to disclose their Scope 1 and Scope 2 greenhouse gas emissions on a mandatory basis for financial years commencing on or after 1 January 2025.
 For publicly listed digital asset firms, or traditional financial institutions with significant proprietary digital asset mining or transaction validation operations, these rules necessitate rigorous reporting on the environmental impact and energy consumption profiles of the specific blockchain consensus mechanisms (such as proof of work) utilised by the assets they hold or process.

-Additionally, SFC-authorised investment funds with a stated ESG focus that maintain exposure to VAs must strictly comply with the SFC’s 22 December 2023 “Circular on SFC-authorised funds with exposure to virtual assets” (updated 7 April 2025).
-These funds are required to demonstrate precisely how the incorporation of digital assets aligns with their stated sustainability criteria and are subject to continuous periodic reporting obligations to rigorously prevent greenwashing within the asset management sector.
+Additionally, SFC-authorised investment funds with a stated ESG focus that maintain exposure to VAs must strictly comply with the SFC’s “Circular on SFC-authorised funds with exposure to virtual assets” (updated 27 May 2026) and “Circular to management companies of SFC-authorized unit trusts and mutual funds - ESG funds” (issued on 29 June 2021).
+These funds are required to demonstrate precisely how the incorporation of digital assets aligns with their stated sustainability criteria and are subject to continuous periodic reporting obligations to rigorously prevent greenwashing.

 The tax regime in Hong Kong is undergoing a historic, structural update to comprehensively address the proliferation of digital assets.
 Historically, the Inland Revenue Department (IRD) has relied on the territorial tax principle outlined in Departmental Interpretation and Practice Notes No 39 (DIPN 39), issued 27 March 2020.
 This framework determines taxation based on the “badges of trade”, assessing whether the assets are held for long-term investment (generating capital gains, which are generally non-taxable in Hong Kong) or active trading (subjecting the gains to profits tax).